HENRY-JERRY/DocifyDemo/tutorials/pca/index.md

 **Genesis** takes as input one mandatory file, and one optional file:

- -The compulsory input file is a PCA file.
+- The compulsory input file is a PCA file.
 In this version of the code, threeinput formats are supported: eigenstrat, plink and SNPRelate.

-- A phenotype file (see the description in the previous section), which labels each individual.
+- A phenotype file (see the description in the previous section), which labels each individual.

 In addition to plink-style phentoype files, eigenstrat pca.evec files are legal as input (the phentoype is often in thelast column).